 Falling in love is easy when you taste gluten free banana bread pudding!
 If you are looking for an easy recipe that can be served as a breakfast or a dessert, then you are in luck!
 I can’t wait to explain to you how to make your banana fosters bread pudding.

 If Mr. Fearless Dining or my kids even catch a whiff of me making this banana bread pudding recipe, they get overly excited!
 I can understand why because it is truly delicious!
-My kids like to call this Bananas Foster Bread Pudding because the flavors are so close.
+My kids call this Bananas Foster Bread Pudding because the flavors are so close.

-- Caramel Sauce – Let’s face it, caramel makes everything better!
+- Caramel Sauce - Let’s face it: caramel makes everything better!

 - Raisins - banana pudding and raisins are a match made in heaven.

 - Craisins - add an extra layer of sweetness with craisins.